nullonesix/jedi_noreward_rl/README.md

 # Jedi No (External) Reward Reinforcement Learning

 An AI that learns to be a Jedi on its own.
+All feedback comes from within the agent itself.
+Specificaly, it learns to predict the future and rewards itself for finding (image/pixel-based) states that it cannot anticipate.

 ## Demo